 We have 2 basic types of long setups in the Weekly and Daily Alerts: our classic swing trading or channeling stock setup as well as momentum trades.
 This page covers our classic swing trading setups within a long-term uptrend channel.

 One of the great aspects of our swing trading system is that its designed for those who work for a living.
 You do not need to jeopardize your day job to use our proven swing trading strategies in both up and down markets.

 Then you just check for any sell signals after work each day and then change the limit order to a market order if any sell signals have emerged.
-If you subscribe to our newsletter, we do all the hard work finding ideal trading setups with the right technical AND fundamental factors.
+If you subscribe to our alerts, we do all the hard work finding ideal trading setups with the right technical AND fundamental factors.

 With our swing trading setups, you will generally see 2 lines with each stock featured in the Weekly and Daily Alert.
-One is the short-term downtrend resistance and the other is the uptrend support level or horizontal support if the stock is in a horizontal trading range (classic channeling stock)
+One is the short-term downtrend resistance and the other is the uptrend support level or horizontal support if the stock is in a horizontal trading range (classic channeling stock).

 Here is a good example that illustrates when the target entry signal has been reached:

 The chart above graphs the stock price through Mar.
 20th of 2008.
 The trading day prior to March 20th, the stock closes strongly above the downtrend resistance line as circled on the chart.
 (On the subscription site, you can see an updated chart each day by clicking on the chart on the members site.
-The latest chart comes up with the trendlines already drawn.)
+The latest chart comes up with the trend-lines already drawn.)